nicoladainese96/textMBRL/README.md

 Notes:
 1. I'm working with a custom version of the environment Read To Fight Monsters (RTFM).
-The original version can be found at https://github.com/facebookresearch/RTFM, but I'm using a modified version available at https://github.com/nicoladainese96/RTFM.
+The original version can be found at https://github.com/facebookresearch/RTFM, but I'm using a modified version available at https://github.com/nicoladainese96/RTFM, currently in the branch fixed_dynamics.
 2. To see the scripts from RTFM, the files inside the repository need to be installed with pip (e.g. 'pip install -e .' from inside the cloned directory).